 Links for Parents

 We’ve attempted to compile the most frequently asked questions about Google for education below with quick tips, guides, and resources to help answer your tech questions.
-If you don’t see your question, visit the Google for Education Help Center to type in your question and find solutions, steps, or guidance from others with the same problem.

 - How do I access Google Classroom?